goldenson/maximeorefice/_posts/2020-03-08-investing.markdown

 This account is a huge advantage in Canada, as you don't pay taxes on capital gains.
 This means if your money double in 10 years you will be tax exempt on it.

+#### Dividend Strategy

+I'm currently building a new investment portfolio for my wife buying exclusively dividends.

+I've opened a `Spousal RRSP` on [questrade](https://www.questrade.com/home) and I'm using [getpassiv](https://getpassiv.com/) which connects to my broker and automate some boring stuff such as maintaining target allocation and portfolio rebalancing.

+I will add more notes about this strategy in a couple of months, stay tuned.

 ### 3. Cryptocurrency

 I believe in a world lead by technology as software is eating the world.